scaui0/vocabulary_trainer/README.md

    * The other way is to use `plugin.register_quiz_type(id, name, model, cli)`.

+### The Model
+The model is the manager for user input.
+It manages whether the user's answer is right and how many points he got.

+Methods:
+* `__init__`: It expects one argument: a dict filled with the quiz json data from the quiz file.
+  Default is 0, 0.
+* `property is_right`: Returns a tuple of two ints: The reached points and the max points the user could reach.
+  It shouldn't get user inputs!

+If you don't create a model class, the `cli`'s `model` parameter will be a dict, filled with information from the JSON file.

+### The CLI
+The CLI gets input from the user using `print`s and `inputs`s.
+The CLI shouldn't print whether the user's input is right!

+Arguments:
+* `model`: The model, already initialized with the quiz json data.

+Returns a tuple of two ints: The reached points and the max points the user could reach.

 After registration, you can use your quiz type in quiz files.
 Set the `type` to your quiz type's id and fill the other parameters for your quiz type.
-   All parameters are passed to your model.

-   The model class is a class inhered by `BaseModel` and its `__init__` expects one argument: a `dict` filled with information from the quiz file.
-   The model should define a property called `is_right`.
-   Otherwise, the model is always right.
-   You don't have to define a model class.
-   If you don't, the `cli`'s `model` parameter will be a dict, filled with information from the JSON file.

-   The `cli` function expects one argument `model` and return a boolean, which indicates whether the result is correct.

 ### An Example Plugin